 There are great driving tours around this part of the state.
 The Creole Nature Trail All-American Road is 180 miles of remote highway spanning southwest Louisiana, and visitors to its website can download free maps and audio tours.
 The America’s Wetland Birding Trail is a driving tour that takes visitors to sites across 22 southern Louisiana parishes, where visitors can see birds on their way to nesting grounds in South America (or on their way back).

 6. Cast a line.

 Ready to go fishing?
 Cast a line and reel in your own Cajun-style dinner.
-Double Down Charters and Custom Charters in Houma will set you up with an offshore or inland fishing trip you’ll be bragging about to friends long after you’ve stepped ashore.
+Double Down Charters in Chauvin and Custom Charters in Houma will set you up with an offshore or inland fishing trip you’ll be bragging about to friends long after you’ve stepped ashore.
 If you prefer to go solo, you’ll find fine fishing spots at Vermilion Bay and Grand Isle State Park.
 Learn more about fishing in Louisiana.

 7. Respect the swamp monsters.

 Alligators are known as the “king of the swamps” for good reason — some of these bad boys measure up to 13 feet long, weighing in at over 500 pounds.
 One of the best ways to see ’gators and other creatures of the bayous is by getting off dry land and onto the water.
 Airboat tours offer an adrenaline rush like no other, while houseboat rentals and swamp tours in the Atchafalaya Basin will get travelers into some of Louisiana’s most remote reaches.
 Discover all the ways to take a swamp tour.